-List Style (style) none Specifies the style of bullet point for each list item.
-You can use any valid CSS style.
-For example: none no list style is displayed circle the list style is a circle disc the list style is a filled circle.
-This is the typical bullet list, and is the one we're using for this example list square the list style is a square decimal the list is numbered (1, 2, 3, 4, 5) lower-alpha the list is lower-case, alphabetized (a, b, c, d, e) lower-roman the list style is lower roman numerals (i, ii, iii, iv, v, vi) upper-roman the list style is upper roman numerals (I, II, III, IV, V, VI) Heading Indent (indent) Sets the indent for a list output type, according to CSS quantities.
+List Style (style) default Select the style of bullet point for each list item.
+Enter any valid CSS style, such as: • default -matches Confluence's default bullet style which uses a different style for each level • none no bullet • disc a filled circle • circle an open circle • square a square • decimal a numbered list (1, 2, 3, 4, 5) • lower-alpha a lower-case, alphabetical list (a, b, c, d, e) • lower-roman a lower roman numeral list (i, ii, iii, iv, v, vi) • upper-roman an upper roman numeral list (I, II, III, IV, V, VI) Heading Indent (indent) Sets the indent for a list output type, according to CSS quantities.
 Entering "10px" will successively indent list heading levels by 10px.
 For example, h1 headings will be indented 10px and h2 headings will be indented an additional 10px.
 Separator (separat or) brackets Only applies to the flat output type.
 Specifies the display style of the links.
-You can enter any of the following values: brackets Each item is enclosed by square brackets: []. braces Each item is enclosed by braces: {}. parens Each item is enclosed by parentheses: (). pipe Each item is separated by a pipe: anything Each is separated by the value you enter.
-You can enter any text as a separator, for example "".
+You can enter any of the following values: • brackets Each item is enclosed by square brackets: []. • braces Each item is enclosed by braces: {}. • parens Each item is enclosed by parentheses: (). • pipe Each item is separated by a pipe: • anything Each is separated by the value you enter.
+You can enter any text as a separator, for example .
 If using a custom separator, be aware that text displays exactly as entered, with no additional white space to further separate the characters.
-Minimum Heading Level (minLevel) 1 Select the largest heading level to start your list.
+Minimum Heading Level (minLevel 1 Select the largest heading level to start your list.
 For example, 2 will list h2, h3, and h4 headings, but will not include h1 headings.
-Max Heading Level (maxLevel) 7 Select the smallest heading level to include in the table of contents.
+Max Heading Level (maxLevel 7 Select the smallest heading level to include in the table of contents.
 For example, 2 will list h1 and h2, but will not include h3 and below.
 Include Headings (include) Filter the included headings according to specific criteria.
 You can use wildcard characters.
 See Sun's Regex documentation for examples of constructing regular expression strings.
 Exclude Headings (exclude) Exclude headings according to specific criteria.
 You can use wildcard characters.
 See Sun's Regex documentation for examples of constructing regular expression strings.
 Printable (printab le) true By default, the table of contents is set to print.
 If you clear this parameter, the table of contents will not be visible when you print the page.
 CSS Class Name (class) If you have a custom table of contents in your CSS style sheet, you can use this parameter to output the table of conents with the specified "class" attribute.